michaelklinowski/mk-cbcassignment/README.md

 </br>

 </br>
-<h1>Subsequent media processing and publication workflow</h1></br>
+<h1>Subsequent media processing and publication workflow</h1>

 - A periodic media workflow process will identify post content objects with a "CREATED" status, collect media object type definitions for the selected services, create media objects of the required format types (with a stus of "CREATED"), update the post content object with associations to the created media objects, and update the post content object's status to "PROCESSING".</br>

-- A second media workflow process will identify media objects with a status of "CREATED", collect the service-specific media processing definitions, update the status to "PROCESSING", and queue a batch media processing tasks.</br>
+- A second media workflow process will identify media objects with a status of "CREATED", collect the service-specific media processing definitions, update the status to "PROCESSING", and queue a batch of media processing tasks.</br>

 - When the batch of media processing tasks completes, the workflow will update the media objects' status to "COMPLETE", and update the status of the post content object to "READY_FOR_PUBLICATION".</br>

--
+- A subsequent periodic workflow process will identify post content objects with "READY_FOR_PUBLICATION" status, compile all necessary references and submit a set of tasks to a processing queue, one for each targetted social media service.</br>
+Each task will have its own timestamp to support the per-service publication datetimes.</br>

+- This workflow will execute the publication API calls to the selected social media services' publication API endpoints.
+A success response from the endpoint will update the status_post_<i>foo</i> for the social media service published to.</br>

+- A final workflow periodic workflow will identify post content objects with "READY_FOR_PUBLICATION" status and all service_include_<i>foo</i> designated services' status_post_<i>foo</i> "COMPLETE" values, and update the post content object's status to "COMPLETE".</br>